bmamlin/openmrs-contrib-metrics/README.md

 ## Stopping & cleaning up

+Shut down the docker containers and clear elasticsearch volumes:

 `docker-compose down -v`

-If you want to remove all loaded data, then purge the `pgdata` subfolder.
+Purge the postgres data:

+`rm -rf pgdata`

 ## Reloading data

-If you download new data or make changes to github files, you must clear the `pgdata` subfolder for data to get reloaded.
+If you download new data or make changes to github files, you must clear the `pgdata` subfolder (`rm -rf pgdata`) for data to get reloaded.
 If the `pgdata` folder contains _any_ data, postgres will not try to load any new data.

 ## Troubleshooting